ertgl/stackholm/README.md

 Context = storage.create_context_class()
 ```

-For more information on `threading.local`, see the
+For more information on `threading.local`, refer to the
 [official documentation](https://docs.python.org/3/library/threading.html#thread-local-data).

 ### Asynchronous Environment

-The `ContextVarStorage` class can be used for asynchronous applications.
+Use `ContextVarStorage` for asynchronous applications.
+It extends
-It requires a `ContextVar` instance to be passed to the constructor, which
-is used for storing the context data in the corresponding coroutine.
-The
-`ContextVarStorage` class is an extension of the `OptimizedListStorage` class.
+`OptimizedListStorage` and leverages the built-in
+`contextvars.ContextVar` class to store and retrieve context data.

 ```python
 from contextvars import ContextVar